The Alberta Teachers’ Association is calling for nominations to its Provincial Executive Council (PEC).

 Candidates may register at any time between now and nomination day on Jan.
 21, 2021.

 “There is a lot that candidates need to do in order to be ready by nomination day,” says Robert Mazzotta, who serves as the returning officer for PEC elections in addition to his role as co-ordinator of the Teacher Employment Services program area.

 Reading over the Candidates’ Handbook is the best thing anyone can do to learn about the nomination process, the rules around campaigning and the responsibilities of being a member of PEC, Mazzotta says.

 If you are interested in representing your colleagues and your profession, go to the ATA website and find out more about what it takes to be a candidate in the 2021 PEC election.

 What is PEC?

 PEC is the 20-member executive committee which directs the business of the Association.
-It comprises the ATA president, two vice-presidents, the past president, 15 district representatives and the executive secretary.
+It is formed by the ATA president, two vice presidents, the past president, 15 district representatives and the executive secretary.
 With the exception of the past president and executive secretary, all positions are elected once every two years by the ATA membership.